prince1837/CODES/POSTGRESQL_DATABASE.md

 IF YOU FOLLOWED THIS ALL THINGS THEN YOU WILL BE ABLE TO SEE ALL THOSE TABLES OR THAT ONE DATABASE  WHICH YOU MADE IN MYSQL DATABASE.

+# EXPORT & IMPORT Database

+If you want to import datbase in your postgres Database from your local `.psql`

+	psql -U username dbname < dbexport.pgsql

+If you want to export databse from your postgres database in your local `.psql` file

+	pg_dump -U USERNAME DBNAME > dbexport.pgsql